Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

   * "I would like to find out the about the band and what styles of music they play."

-     The site Home page provides Biography of the band.
+     The site Home page provides biography of the band, providing background information on the band.
 The live page provides live sample of different styles of music.

   * "As someone who is new to the band I would to sample some of their music."